aptos-labs/aptos-core/developer-docs-site/docs/reference/glossary.md

 - A [**table**](https://github.com/aptos-labs/aptos-core/blob/main/aptos-move/framework/aptos-stdlib/doc/table.md) implements the Table type and in Aptos is used to store information as key-value data within an account at large scale.

 See [`table.move`](https://github.com/aptos-labs/aptos-core/blob/main/aptos-move/framework/aptos-stdlib/sources/table.move) for the associated Aptos source file.

+### Testnet

+- Testnet describes the Aptos blockchain which is not fully functional as it is an alternative blockchain to be used for testing.

+### Tokens

+- Tokens are digital units of value issued on a blockchain.
+They can be redeemed for assets or value held.
+They are built on existing blockchain.
+Tokens can be Fungible Token (FT), Non-Fungible Token (NFT), and Semi-Fungible Token (SFT).

 ### Transaction